ecresp1el/organoid-roi-tool/simple_projection_tool/README.md

   using Arial fonts so the annotations remain editable in Illustrator.
 Each plot overlays the per-image data points on top of the boxplot so the distribution is visible.
+- `figures/per_image_summaries/` - one PNG per TIFF (image + summary statistics)
+  so you can visually link each projection with the numeric values stored in the CSV outputs.
 - Statistical tests use `scipy`; install it in the same environment if it is not already available.